jaber-the-great/jaber-the-great/README.md

       - Measurement
   - bufferbloat and latency
   - Security
-- 👯 I’m looking to collaborate on queue management
+- 👯 I’m looking for research collaboration in the areas of ML and Networking.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jaber-daneshamooz/)
 - ⚡ Fun fact: When I'm not working, I enjoy surfing in Devereux beach or enjoy beatiful hikes of Santa Barbara